Rural concern over likely copper retirement

 Not everyone is on the same page, however, as various groups have come forward with concerns over connectivity for rural spaces and those who still rely on the copper network.

-Federated Farmers rural connectivity spokeman Mark Hooper said in a statement rural connectivity was not where it needed to be, and worried the divide would only increase.
+Federated Farmers rural connectivity spokesman Mark Hooper said in a statement rural connectivity was not where it needed to be, and worried the divide would only increase.

 "All it’s going to do is widen the connectivity gap between those who live in main centres like Auckland and Wellington, and the rest of us who live in the provinces."